Home > Disability Inclusion > Accessible Social Media > Alt text vs Image Descriptions (Untangling The Differences)

 But trying to decide between alt text and image descriptions can be tricky, right?

-But first, let’s talk about why alt text and image descriptions matter.
+But first, let’s talk about why alt text and image descriptions matter beyond a checklist.

 Assistive technology (A brief intro)